Waterloo campaign: Ligny through Wavre to Waterloo: Prussian retreat from Ligny

 After the Battle of Ligny, Zieten's Prussian I Corps and Pirch I's II Corps retired to Tilly and Gentinnes.

 On the night of 16 June, Prussian headquarters ordered the army to fall back to Wavre instead of falling back along lines of communication toward Prussia; by doing so, Field Marshal Gebhard Leberecht von Blücher retained the option of linking-up with the Anglo-allied army.
 I and II Corps were ordered to Bierges and Saint-Anne.
 Thielemann's III and Bülow's IV Corps at Gembloux and Baudecet received the order on the morning of 17 June to move and bivouac at Bawette and Dion-le-Mont near Wavre.

 I and II Corps passed through Mont-Saint-Guibert.
 II Corps deployed as rearguard in a defile behind the settlement.
 I Corps arrived at Wavre around noon, crossed the Dyle, and took up positions at Bierges.
 II Corps followed, but took up position on the right bank of the Dyle, between Sainte Anne and Aisémont.

 A cavalry brigade with half a horse battery, commanded by Lieutenant Colonel Eston von Sohr, from II Corps acted as rearguard for I and II Corps.
 It was ordered to take up a concealed position between Tilly and Gentinnes and observe French movements, and fall back to the defile at Mont-Saint-Guibert when engaged.

 Also that night, Colonel von Röhl, superintendent of the army's Ordnance Department, set out for Wavre to organize any artillery arriving there for action.
 His aide-de-camp went to Gembloux to move the army's reserve ammunition wagons to Wavre.
 Additional precautions were taken.
-Urgents orders for ammunition were sent to Maastricht, Cologne, Wesel, and Münster.
+Urgent orders for ammunition were sent to Maastricht, Cologne, Wesel, and Münster.
 Orders went to Liège to move the siege train to Maastricht, and to destroy the iron foundry at the arsenal.

 General Friedrich Wilhelm von Jagow's detachment had held Byre during the night.
 At first light on 17 June, it began moving to Gembloux by way of Sombreffe, and arrived before III Corps.
 After receiving the retreat order, Jagow directed the detachment's units back to their brigades.